kevinolega/callcentertrainingtips/_posts/2012-10-13-ten-things-advantage.md

 **8. I’m willing to share my ideas.**

-Many people warn me about my blogs because I share too much ideas.
+Many people warn me about my websites because I share too much ideas.

 They ask me how I would feel if somebody took ideas from my lessons and profit from it.